ysbakker/Quizzer-WS/README.md

 near-real-time functionality to the app.
 MongoDB is used for data storage and session recovery.

+## Docker

+This application can be deployed with docker.
+You need to create a `.env.production.local` in the `quizzer-client` folder and a `.env` in the `quizzer-server` folder.
+You should base these files on the supplied templates.
+After doing this, run `npm run build` in `quizzer-client` to create a production build using `create-react-app`.
+After this, you can run `docker-compose up -d --build`.
+The API and websocket server both run on port `3000` by default, the client runs in an nginx container on port `3001`.

 ## How it works

 A "quizmaster" can create a new room by supplying a room name and password.